m-lab/website/_posts/blog/2020-07-24-migrating-ndt-clients-to-ndt7.md

 After these are complete, we will continue the work to migrate the majority of NDT clients to use ndt7.

+The migration to ndt7 with BBR provides model based metrics about the global Internet.
+These are generational updates of tools that help us investigate and understand networks and a foundation for exciting future work.
+We look forward to exploring it with you.

 [ndt7intro]: https://www.measurementlab.net/blog/ndt7-introduction/
 [pastmigration]: https://www.measurementlab.net/blog/global-pilot-entry/
 [unified_download]: https://console.cloud.google.com/bigquery?folder=&organizationId=&project=measurement-lab&p=measurement-lab&d=ndt&t=unified_downloads&page=table